Isaiah Chapter 49 Continued

 Isaiah 49:25 “But thus saith the LORD, Even the captives of the mighty shall be taken away, and the prey of the terrible shall be delivered: for I will contend with him that contendeth with thee, and I will save thy children.”

 God deals harshly with those who deal harshly with His children.
 Just as Pharaoh did not want to let the people go, Babylon did not want to let them go, either.
 God has a way of changing their minds.
-We saw the 10 plagues He brought on Egypt, which made Pharaoh glad to give the children up.
+We saw the 10 plagues He brought on Egypt, which made Pharaoh glad to give up the children.

 It is the same with others who are holding God’s children captive.
 God can make it so rough on the captor; they will be thrilled to let them go.